MSchell0129/Complex_Political_Phenomenon/README.md

 # A Complex-Political-Phenomenon
-Using Machine Learning to predict the winner of the next USA Presidential Election
+The M.E.R.S.
+Research Facility uses massive multivariate optimizing algorithmic models (MMOAMs), a.k.a. machine learning algorithms to predict the winner of the next USA Presidential Election

 ## RESULTS
 The model predicts, with ___% accuracy that ____ will win the Presidential election.
 Is this model reliable?
 Read more to find out!

 ## Modeling Steps:
-[1] Find the Data
+[1] Retrieve the Data
-  - Polling data selected
+  - Selected historical polling data
-  - _Potential issues:_ Bias of the polling station not taken into account
+  - _Potential issues:_ Bias of the poll not taken into account
   - Data exploration

 [2] Transforming the Data: